-College coaches, others indicted in admissions bribery case
+Actors Huffman, Loughlin charged in college admissions case

+Messages seeking comment have been left with representatives for Huffman and Loughlin.

-BOSTON (AP) — College coaches and others have been charged in a sweeping admissions bribery case unsealed in federal court.
+College coaches and others have been charged in a sweeping admissions bribery case unsealed in federal court.

 The racketeering conspiracy charges unveiled Tuesday were brought against the coaches at schools including Wake Forest University, Georgetown and the University of Southern California.